 Choose drought-resistant plants and plants that do well in arid regions (though keep in mind that you should stick with plants native to your area).

 Batch plants together so that flowers, bushes or trees that need a lot of water are all together, while those that don't require too much are somewhere else in the yard.
 That way you aren't giving one plan the ideal amount of water and overwatering its neighbor.

 It may sound complicated, but you end up with a beautiful landscape.
 "Being waterwise doesn't mean you have to suffer.
 You can still have a lush and yummy yard," says Dougherty, whose Southern California home features a lot of bamboo and fruit trees.
 "You just have to be willing to adjust and see the beauty in other things, plants that you may not be used to."

-"Learn about the native plants around you and propagate the pretty or useful ones in your own dirt," Fey encourages.
+"Learn about the native plants around you and propogate the pretty of useful ones in your own dirt," Fey encourages.
 "Mimic the best of the natural environment.
-It is easy to learn to propagate from seeds and cuttings for free plants.
-Visit a nursery and ask them what you can plant that won't need to be watered.
-It seems pretty silly that people overwater their yards and then have to work hard clearing out the extra yard waste.
+It is easy to learn to propogate from seeds and cuttings for free plants.
+Visit a nursery, and ask them what you can plant that won't need to be watered.
+It seems pretty silly that people overwater their yards, and then have to work hard clearing out the extra yard waste.
 Xeriscaping provides a yard which needs nearly no maintenance, looks good all year and attracts local birds."